-Students accepted into a BAS Program will be provided registration information quarterly by the office of the Associate Dean of BAS Programs.
+Students accepted into a BAS Program will be provided registration information quarterly by the faculty advisor.
 Registration for 300 and 400 level courses is restricted to students accepted into a BAS Program.

 TUITION

 The Washington State Board for Community and Technical colleges sets the tuition rate for Applied Baccalaureate programs.
 Refer to www.bachelors.centralia.edu website for current rates.